Slavito -- 03/Jun/2012 04:40

 More»

 As we have previously mentioned in these pages, the city of Paris is readying a car equivalent of the hugely popular bike rental service, Vélib’.
 The new service, predictably named Autolib’, will allow renting small 4-seat electric cars for short trips in the city and environs.
-The vehicles can be dropped off at the most convenient docking station (not necessarily where they were picked up).
-Pricing is by the minute (a 20-minute minimum), with the rate beyond one hour increasing (to encourage customers to take shorter trips).
+Vehicles can be dropped off at the most convenient docking station (not necessarily where they were picked up).
+Pricing is by the minute (with a 20-minute minimum), with the rate beyond one hour increasing (to encourage customers to take shorter trips).

 More»